olli-e/ISRT/README.md

 # ISRT - Insurgency Sandstorm RCon Tool v1.0.1

-v1.0.1 has some tiny bug fixings and I removed two function that do not work any longer or are not required.
+v1.1 has some bug fixings and and changes introduced to increase comfortability.

-ISRT is a python 3.8/9-based administrative RCON Tool für Insurgency Sandstorm Servers that runs using PyQT5 and SQLite3.
+ISRT is a python 3.9-based administrative RCON Tool für Insurgency Sandstorm Servers that runs using PyQT5 and SQLite3.

 - Integrated 93 custom maps
 - Fast and simple RCON usage